haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-6-local_training_android.rst

 Training hooks
 ~~~~~~~~~~~~~~

-There are three hooks that need to be implemented on the app side: 1.
+There are three hooks that need to be implemented on the app side:
-``onReady()`` This is called when the worker has downloaded all the
+1. **``onReady()``** - This is called when the worker has downloaded
-necessary parameters and hyper-params to begin the training process.
-You
+all the necessary parameters and hyper-params to begin the training
-should implement all the training logic here.
-2. ``onRejected()`` If the
+process.
+You should implement all the training logic here.
-device could pass the selection criteria of the aggregator it responds
-with the time to try again.
-The worker should wait for the given time
+1. **``onRejected()``** - If the device could pass the selection the criteria aggregator it responds with the time to try again.
+The worker should wait for the given time period before requesting participation again.
-period before requesting participation again.
-3. ``onError()`` In
+3. **``onError()``** - In
 case any error happens during the execution, this callback is executed.
 As a fallback, we can implement cloud connectivity here or simply log the
 message and send it to the server.